 Australia has a number of public holidays throughout the year.
 It is important that you as an employer are aware of their dates and occasions so that you can plan the working year.
 So, take note of the following public holidays and keep them in your calendar:

 Employers should also know that just because all employees are entitled to be absent on public holidays, does not mean that they are not entitled to pay.
 No matter which public holiday it is, you must pay employees for their usual hours of work on that day – that is except for casuals.
 If employees do not usually work on the day that the public holiday falls then you also do not need to pay them.

 Your business may at times necessitate employees to work on a public holiday and as an employer you are entitled to ask – provided that your request is reasonable.
 That is, there needs to be a legitimate reason for them to be working on the public holiday.
-On the other hand, employees can only refuse the request if they have legitimate reasons for not working or if your request is unreasonable.
+On the other hand, employees can only refuse the request if your request is unreasonable.

 There are certain aspects to working on public holidays that you should consider when asking employees to work.
 Some of these considerations include:

 It is also important to note that the National Employment Standards (NES) does not require you to pay penalty rates or give days off in lieu if employees work on public holidays.
 However, in some cases, employees are covered by awards, agreements or contracts which can provide for public holiday entitlements.
 Make sure that you read into these potential entitlements before asking employees to work on public holidays.

 Sometimes public holidays fall during an employee’s leave, eg annual leave or sick leave .
 If this is the case, then you must pay them for the public holiday.
 It is also important to note here that if a public holiday does fall during an employee’s leave, the public holiday is not taken away from their annual leave balance.

 There are some circumstances though when a public holiday will fall during a period of unpaid leave.
 If this occurs then you do not have to pay.